A/N: White Collar and its characters are the creation of Jeff Eastin. They are not mine. Sigh.

 Neal loved college campuses.
 It was easy to disappear into the crowds of students.
 There were a variety of events for entertainment, libraries for research, and student centers to crash in for a while if you wanted food or simply needed a place to rest and plan a getaway.
 A variety of helpful students at Concordia, under the misconception that Neal was on campus to enroll for the next semester, told him the choir director's name was Professor Evan Bell.
 They also provided the professor's schedule and the location of the choir room.

 He picked up a campus map and studied it over lunch.
 Then he found the choir room, arriving about 20 minutes before practice was scheduled to start.
 There was a piano, of course, and there was also a guitar.
-He picked it up and strummed softly as he wandered around the room, reviewing the stacks of sheet music laid out for the next rehearsal.
+He was tempted to pick up the guitar, but instead focused on the stacks of sheet music laid out for the next rehearsal.
 Most were for carols he already knew.
 He opened the music to a song he wasn't familiar with, and was intrigued.
-He put away the guitar and tried the melody of this new song on the piano.
+Taking a seat, he tried the melody of this new song on the piano.

 The words were what you'd expect for a Christmas choral piece, but the tune took him by surprise.
 It was modern, with a rock beat.
 He was surprised he hadn't heard it on the radio, because it should be a hit for whatever group recorded it.
 It was hard to imagine a Midwestern college choir getting this music ahead of its being released more broadly.